emmawalshdev/kaytea_art/README.md

     ```
   * You're app should now be deployed to Heroku.

-  * As a final step, The AWS bucket can be linked to the project and COLLECTSTATIC can be re-enabled.
+  * As a final step, The AWS bucket [can be linked to the project](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html) and COLLECTSTATIC can be re-enabled.
 This will gather all static files including media, CSS and js files.

-9. The website is now successfully deployed.
+9. The website has now been successfully deployed.

 ----------------------------